 Thus, the first recorded lineage of the promised Descendant ends with the man who would offer his generation a great blessing and rest from their coming judgement (Noah).
 As we continue on in Genesis and throughout the entirety of the Old Testament, we see this lineage one day ends with the Son of Man who offers all generations the blessing of His life and salvation from their final judgement.

 There's a practical lesson to be learned here that might help us and encourage us when we come across seemingly obscure passages in Scripture.
-Everything (even Old Testament genealogies) points to the good news of Jesus Christ and the plan of God to fulfill His original promise of restoring His cursed creation.
+Everything (even an Old Testament genealogy) points to the good news of Jesus Christ and the plan of God to fulfill His original promise of restoring His rebellious creatures and his corrupted creation.